Pervis Estupiñán: International career

-Estupiñán made his debut for the Ecuador national team on 13 October 2019 in a friendly against Argentina that ended in 6–1 loss.
+Estupiñán made his debut for the Ecuador national team on 13 October 2019 in a friendly against Argentina that ended in a 6–1 loss.

 Estupiñán played for Ecuador at the 2019 Copa América and was named in the Team of the Tournament as La Tri reached the quarter-finals.

 On 14 November, Estupiñán was named in Ecuador's 26-man squad for the 2022 FIFA World Cup alongside Brighton teammates Jeremy Sarmiento and Moisés Caicedo.

+On 31 May 2026, Estupiñán was selected in the 26-man squad for the 2026 FIFA World Cup.